yyx990803/pod/README.md

 NOTE: the API can only be used after POD has been initiated via the command line.

-`require('pod')` will return the API, please refer to the source before further documentation can be completed.
+`require('pod')` will return the API.
+For now you'll have to refer to the source before further documentation becomes available.

-## Important changes in 0.4.0

-- switched the underlying monitor library from forever to pm2. pm2 is included as a dependency so you can simply link its executable for logging and monitoring. (see below)

-- the config is now a single json file `.podrc` instead of a folder.
-Also the config fields have changed a bit, see *Config* section below for details.
-You might need to manually migrate the old app configs over.
-After that you can delete the old `.podconfig`.

-- included unit tests for core functionalities (`npm test`)

 ## License